 Once upon a time there was Genealogie.com and NotreFamille.com as other ways researching French genealogy..
 Now the creator of those two sites has brought all of that into one big fast growing and simple to use site called Filae.com.
 What’s brilliant and wonderful about this site is it’s dedication in bringing their subscribers a growing online vital records and census images with their search results.
 You click on the image and it takes you right to the repository to the exact image.
 You can also download it from their website.
 What I couldn’t find on Geneanet, I have found on Filae.

 A little difficult to navigate but they have the towns, type of record and dates very neatly laid out.

 An ongoing project of encoding vital records for their searchable database of surnames for most of the towns in Wallonia and Brussels.
 This is where I found the bulk of my Belgian ancestors and records.
 The members are trustworthy and helpful, and I highly recommend them.
 There is a membership fee.
 Either use the contact form at the website (accès membres/contact), or contact for membership details.
 You can write to them in English

 Family Search has come a long way since it’s humble beginnings over 10 years ago.
-Before, we had to order microfilm from a LDS family history library, make a possible long trip to the local LDS library, and, depending upon the hours, and try to cram as much time as possible to view the microfilm.
-Now, Belgian images of records are now available to *browse” (they’re not indexed) for all provinces from 1797 up until 1911 It can be quite tedious to go through expecially since they’re other records sandwiched in between but it’s worth it .
-France has some vital records uploaded, as well as Canada.
+Before, we had to pay to order microfilm from a LDS family history library in Salt Lake City, make a possible long trip to the local LDS library, and, depending upon the hours, try to cram as much time as possible to view the microfilm.
+Now, Belgian images of records are now available to *browse or search” for all provinces from the 1600s up until 1920.

 - Quebec GenWeb